 The Atlantic Canada Conservation Data Centre (AC CDC) compiles and provides objective data about biological diversity in Atlantic Canada, and we undertake fieldwork to further knowledge of the distribution and status of species and ecological communities of conservation concern.
 All our efforts are in support of conservation-related decision making, research and education.

 - Hon.
 David Anderson, Minister of the Environment for Canada, September 2000.

 We serve the Atlantic Canadian provinces of New Brunswick, Nova Scotia, Prince Edward Island and Newfoundland and Labrador and have offices in Sackville, New Brunswick and Corner Brook, Newfoundland.
 We receive direction from a Board of Directors that includes managers of biological diversity from the four provincial governments, several federal departments, and the non-governmental conservation sector.
 Our funding comes from partner agencies, competitive government and foundation funds, cost recovery fees on data requests and fee for service contracts.
 If you would like to support the AC CDC's conservation science efforts financially, please contact us.

 The AC CDC's expertise and data represent the single most comprehensive and current source of information about Atlantic Canada's biodiversity.
-Our database includes more than 1,030,000 geo-located records of species occurrences, over 186,000 of which represent species of conservation concern.
+Our database includes almost 2 million geo-located records of species occurrences, approximately 20% of which represent species of conservation concern.
 Our data is widely consulted by federal and provincial government departments, NGOs, industry, researchers, students, and many other organizations throughout Atlantic Canada.
 Our outstanding staff expertise in botany, zoology, landscape ecology and GIS enable us to conduct accurate field inventories and status assessments, and to make significant contributions to conservation planning and decision making.